Rha3L/Rha3L/README.md

 Here are some fun projects I built in the past:

 - [Pizzeria Hub](https://github.com/Rha3L/pizzeriahub-ts)
   A pizza shop website originally written in Javascript and React.
+It implemented Redux Toolkit for state management.
 I rewrited it in Typescript to practice Typescript + React.

 - [SocialApp](https://github.com/Rha3L/socialapp-mern)
-  A full stack social media app built on MERN stack.
-It implemented use authorisation, authentication and CRUD operations with database.
+  A full stack social media app built on MERN stack (MongoDB + ExpressJS + React + NodeJS).
+It implemented user authorisation and authentication via JWT.
+It practiced CRUD operations with MongoDB.

 - [CS50 Projects](https://github.com/Rha3L/CS50-projects)
-  Some interesting projects done in  CS50 course implemented using C or Python to practice algorithmatic thinking and solving problems efficiently.
+  Some interesting projects done in  CS50 course implemented using C or Python to practice algorithmatic thinking and effecient problem-solving.

 Status update: